mpkato/ntcir.datasearch.jp/content/_index.md

-Since it is not obvious how topics can be transformed to queries, and we are also interested in query formulation for data search, we gather queries for data search by using a crowd-sourcing service.
+Since it is not obvious how topics can be transformed to queries, and we are also interested in query formulation for data search, we gathered queries for data search by using a crowd-sourcing service.
-Workers are given a topic and asked to input a query for data search.
+Ten workers were given a topic and asked to input a query per topic for data search.
-This query generation task is conducted in both Japanese and English, in separate tasks.
+This query generation task was conducted in both Japanese and English, in separate tasks.

 **SAMPLE (Japanese)**